jundalisay/spblist/content/en/research/paracelsus/nature/book-09/chapter-05c.md

 The Art of signing teaches how true, and sutable names are to bee put on all things, all which Adam truly knew.

-For presently after the Creation hee gave to every thing its proper name, as to Animals, so to Trees, Hearbs, Rootes, Stones, Minerals, Metals, Waters, &c.
+For presently after the Creation he  gave to every thing its proper name, as to Animals, so to Trees, Hearbs, Rootes, Stones, Minerals, Metals, Waters, &c.
 And to all the fruits of the earth, Water, Air, Fire, &c.
 And what names he put upon them all, were ratified, and approved of by God.
 For from the true, and intrinse[Pg 136]call foundation he tooke them all; not from opinion, or from a predestinated science, viz. the Art of Signing.

 ## Adam the first signator.